-Wastewater Disposal Name of wastewater treatment provider for this site: City of Atlanta What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?)?
-0.5 Is sufficient wastewater treatment capacity available to serve this proposed project? Υ If no, are there any current plans to expand existing wastewater treatment capacity?
-If there are plans to expand existing wastewater treatment capacity, briefly describe below: NA If sewer line extension is required to serve this project, how much additional line (in miles) will be requ ired?
+What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
+0.24 MGD Is sufficient wastewater treatment capacity available to serve this proposed project?
+Y If no, are there any current plans to expand existing wastewater treatment capacity?
+N If there are plans to expand existing wastewater treatment capacity, briefly describe below: If sewer line extension is required to serve this project, how much additional line (in miles) will be required?
 Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
 (If only an alternative measure of volume is available, please provide.)
-Daily 2,878, AM 406, PM 220 Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? Υ If yes, has a copy of the study been provided to the local government?
-N If transportation improvements are needed to serve this project, please describe below: Traffic study in progress.
-Will be submitted at the Pre-application meeting.
-Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-1,300 ton/year Is sufficient landfill capacity available to serve this proposed project?
+526 (am peak hour), 672 (pm peak hour) Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project?
+Y If yes, has a copy of the study been provided to the local government?
+Y If transportation improvements are needed to serve this project, please describe below: See traffic impact study Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+1577.62 tpy Is sufficient landfill capacity available to serve this proposed project?
 Y If no, are there any current plans to expand existing landfill capacity?
-If there are plans to expand existing landfill capacity, briefly describe below: NA Will any hazardous waste be generated by the development?
-If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has s been const ructed?
-100 Is the site located in a water supply watershed?
-N If yes, list the watershed(s) name(s) below: NA , Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking are impacts on stormwater management: A detention vault will mitigate storm water flows generated from the site improvements. as) to mitiga te the project's Environmental Quality Is the development located within, or likely to affect any of the following: 1.
+N If there are plans to expand existing landfill capacity, briefly describe below: Will any hazardous waste be generated by the development?
+If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
+60% Is the site located in a water supply watershed?
+If yes, list the watershed(s) name(s) below: Describe any measures proposed (such as buffers, detention or retention ponds, pervious impacts on stormwater management: parking areas) to mitigate the project's Environmental Quality Is the development located within, or likely to affect any of the following: 1.
 Water supply watersheds?
 N 2.
 Significant groundwater recharge areas?
 N 3.
 Wetlands?
 N 4.
 Protected mountains?
-N 5.
-Protected river corridors?
-N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected ed below:
+5. Protected river corridors?
+If you answered yes to any question 1-5 above, describe how the identified resource(s) ma Potential impacts will be from stormwater runoff.
+Detention ponds, water quality features, s protection measures will be implemented in accordance with the City of Atlanta and Georgi tream buffers and/or prote